Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

 The watch is characterized by its true dive watch nature, being rated to 200m of depth.
 Equally important are the stainless steel case, domed crystal, and rotating diver’s bezel.
 Generally, the Amphibia is powered by an automatic Vostok movement, some with a date function, others without.
 The dials are greatly diverse; they’re offered in many varieties by the numerous sellers that can be found online.

 Recently there has been an explosion of ‘modders’ or customizers who sell internal parts and case components for Amphibias.
 Along the same vein, one can find custom bezels that can easily be exchanged, allowing the wearer to make their Vostok timepiece truly their own.
-Altogether, this culture and following garnered by the Amphibia is very similar to that seen in the Seiko community.
+Altogether, this culture and following garnered by the Amphibia are very similar to that seen in the Seiko SKX community.

 The Vostok Komandirskie Watch